-- Educate the family regarding signs, symptoms, and the need for urgent care when the infant becomes ill (see Short-chain acyl-CoA deficiency (SCADD) info for parents (STAR-G) for additional information)
+- Educate the family regarding signs, symptoms, and the need for urgent care when the infant becomes ill (see Short-Chain Acyl-CoA Deficiency - Information for Parents (STAR-G) for additional information).

 From the Online Mendelian Inheritance in Man site, hosted by Johns Hopkins University, providing technical information for providers on genetic disorders, links to MEDLINE, and links to other scientific information and sites.